Divalproex (By mouth)

 Delayed Release Capsule, Delayed Release Tablet, Coated Tablet, Long Acting Tablet

-- May be taken with food to decrease stomach upset.
+- You may take this medicine with food to decrease stomach upset.

-- Swallow the capsule or tablet whole.
-Do not crush, break or chew it.
+- Capsule, tablet, or extended-release tablet: Swallow the medicine whole.
+Do not crush, break, or chew it.

-- You may open the sprinkle capsule and mix the medicine beads with a small amount (about a spoonful) of soft food such as applesauce or pudding.
-Swallow the mixture whole.
-Do not chew.
+- Sprinkle capsule: You may open the capsule and pour the medicine into a small amount of soft food such as pudding or applesauce.
+Stir this mixture well and swallow it without chewing.